gomoimihai/notion-job-tracker/README.md

 Notion has a limit of 2000 characters for rich text properties.
 If job descriptions are too long, the extension will automatically truncate them.

+### AI Feature Issues

+#### AI Analysis Not Working

+If the AI analysis feature is not working:

+1. Make sure the "Enhance with AI" option is enabled in the settings
+2. Check that you have LM Studio running locally on port 41343
+3. Ensure you're using a compatible model (the extension uses deepseek-r1-distill-llama-8b by default)
+4. Check the browser console for any error messages related to AI connectivity

+#### AI Analysis Not Accurate

+The AI analysis quality depends on:
+- The model being used
+- The quality and completeness of the job description
+- The structure of the job posting

+You can always edit the notes field manually before saving to Notion.

 ## License

 This project is licensed under the MIT License.

+## Upcoming Features

+Based on our roadmap, we plan to implement:

+- Dedicated configuration page with customizable defaults and templates
+- Support for additional job sites beyond LinkedIn
+- Batch processing to save multiple jobs from search results
+- Enhanced job application tracking with reminders and follow-up dates
+- Resume matching to highlight your matching skills and qualifications
+- Dark mode and keyboard shortcuts
+- Support for custom Notion database schemas

+Feel free to contribute to the project by implementing any of these features or suggesting new ones!